Manchu language: Revitalization movements

-Recently, there have been increased efforts to revive the Manchu language.
+Since the 1980s, there have been increased efforts to revive the Manchu language.
 Revival movements are linked to the reconstruction of ethnic Manchu identity in the Han-dominated country.
 The Manchus mainly lead the revival efforts, with support from the PRC state, NGOs and international efforts.

 Revivalism began in the post-Mao era when non-Han ethnic expression was allowed.
 By the 1980s, Manchus had become the second largest minority group in China.
 People began to reveal their ethnic identities that had been hidden due to 20th century unrests and the fall of the Qing Empire.

 Language revival was one method the growing numbers of Manchus used in order to reconstruct their lost ethnic identity.
 Language represented them and set them apart from other minority groups in the "plurality of ethnic cultures within one united culture".
-Another reason for revivalism lay in the archives of the Qing Empire–a way to translate and resolve historical conflicts between the Manchus and the state.
-Lastly, the people wanted to regain their language for the rituals and communication to their ancestors–many shamans do not understand the words they use.
+Another reason for revivalism lay in the archives of the Qing Empire—a way to translate and resolve historical conflicts between the Manchus and the state.
+Lastly, the people wanted to regain their language for the rituals and communication to their ancestors—many shamans do not understand the words they use.

-Manchu associations can be found across the country, including Hong Kong, as well as abroad, in Taiwan.
+Manchu associations can be found across the country, including Hong Kong, as well as Taiwan, which is under the administration of the Republic of China.
 Consisting of mostly Manchus and Mongols, they act as the link between the people, their ethnic leaders and the state.

-NGOs provide large support through "Manchu classes".
+NGOs provide large support through Manchu classes.
 Manchu is now taught in certain primary schools as well as in universities.
 Heilongjiang University Manchu language research center in no.74, Xuefu Road, Harbin, listed Manchu as an academic major.
 It is taught there as a tool for reading Qing-dynasty archival documents.
 In 2009 The Wall Street Journal reported that the language is offered (as an elective) in one university, one public middle school, and a few private schools.
 There are also other Manchu volunteers in many places of China who freely teach Manchu in the desire to rescue the language.
 Thousands of non-Manchu speakers have learned the language through these measures.
 Despite the efforts of NGOs, they tend to lack support from high-level government and politics.